Current Lab Members

 Our lab uses the unicellular green alga Chlamydomonas reinhardtii to study formation of the cellular antenna, the cilium, and how its assembly is coordinated with other cellular processes.
 We are currently using this system to study coordination of actin- and microtubule-based trafficking as well as signaling mediated regulation of flagellar assembly kinetics.

-For fun: running, sciTwitter and my son Rohan
+For fun: running, sciTwitter, and playing with my son

 B.S.
 Biology, Rockhurst University

 Actin dynamics and characterization of actin binding proteins in Chlamydomonas.

 For fun: soccer, running, playing guitar, and going to concerts